montagestudio/firefly/README.md

 Run `npm start`.
 This deploys the firefly stack to the swarm.
 You can run `npm stop` to remove the stack from the swarm.

-If you are running locally, you must run `NODE_ENV=development npm start` instead to disable https redirection.
-This will become unnecessary once we add a consistent process for adding self-signed certificates.

 You can then access the server at http://local.montage.studio:2440/. local.montage.studio is an alias for localhost.